ktrnthsnr/Redux-Store/README.md

 ﻿# Redux-Store

-E-commerce online application focusing on enhancing an existing website with Redux global state management, offline functionality, and secure online payments in a MERN-stack application.
+E-commerce online application focusing on enhancing an existing website with Redux global state management, offline functionality, and secure online payments through Stripe built in a MERN-stack application.

 ## GitHub URL